peteblunk/toths-notebook/README.md

 * **Themed Interface:** A dark, futuristic UI inspired by ancient Egyptian mythology.
 * **Task Management:** Create, update, and delete tasks with ease.
-* **Category Filtering:** Organize tasks into categories like "Today," "Work," "Coast Guard," and "Personal Interests" using the sidebar.
+* **Category Filtering:** Organize tasks into categories like "Today," "Daily Rituals," "Responsibilities,", "Special Missions", and "Grand Expeditions using the sidebar.
 * **Persistent Storage:** All tasks are securely stored and synced in real-time using Google Firestore.
 * **User Authentication:** Secure login system powered by Firebase Auth to protect your personal data.
 * **Responsive Design:** Fully functional and beautiful on all devices, from desktop to mobile.